AppleDeath318/BCSTool/README.md

 * Bannerlord Coop / Bannerlord Coop dedicated server
 * Steam installation is supported for automatic server detection

-The published release is self-contained, so users do not need to install the .NET runtime separately.

 ## Download

 Download the latest compiled version from the repository's **Releases** page.